Something Out of Nothing (film)

 Something Out of Nothing (От нищо нещо) is a Bulgarian comedy film released in 1979, directed by Nikola Rudarov, starring Asen Kisimov, Stefan Danailov and Aneta Sotirova.

-In a comical manner, the movie tells the story how the ridiculous prejudices of the people in the countryside can bring troubles just like that when two different lifestyles are faced to each other.
-The film perfectly shows the way of life of the typical Bulgarian family in the villages or the small towns from that time.
+The movie tells the story how the prejudices of the people in the countryside can bring troubles just like that when two different lifestyles are faced to each other.
+The film shows the way of life of a Bulgarian family in the villages or the small towns from that time.